 AGT is in position for key milestones and success in 2018.
 2017 brought attention to the industry and particularly to AGT.
 We raised nearly $8M (approximately double the previous year), and efficiently leveraged the capital to advance AGT’s key technologies and pre-clinical programs.
-Our recent work has yielded critical data and materials to move forward into our HIV Functional Cure in-patient trials.
+Our recent work has yielded critical data and materials to move forward into our HIV cure in-patient trials.
 In parallel, AGT gained the grant of a key patent in the stimulation of gamma delta T cells for treatment of solid tumors, and moved forward in all areas of our intellectual property portfolio – particularly in the high-value area of immuno-oncology.

 Immuno-oncology Viral Vector: AGT Granted First Patent!